evergreen-ci/evergreen/README.md

 Possible Targets:

-* run `make build` to compile all binaries for your local system.
+* run `make build` to compile a binary for your local system.
 * run `make dist` to compile binaries for all supported systems and create a *dist* tarball with all artifacts.